prathamc00/Manas-AI/README.md

 ## 🤝 Open for Contribution

-We warmly welcome contributions from the community!
+I warmly welcome contributions from the community!
 Whether you want to add new therapeutic modalities, improve safety classifications, enhance UI micro-interactions, or fix bugs, your help makes MANAS better for everyone.

 ### How to Contribute: